-Once this hurdle has been cleared and you now have the opportunity to manufacture your products in series and put them on the market, you must not slacken your efforts.
+Once this hurdle has been cleared and you now have the opportunity to mass-produce your products and put them on the market, however, you must not slack off now.

-… keep a type approval is something else
+… keeping a type approval is the other

-After all, now you have to do everything to keep your permit.
-Even if the legal hurdles for withdrawing a permit are high.
-If there are errors in your products and also errors in your processes, this can lead to the authorities taking action that can have unpleasant consequences.
+After all, now it is a matter of doing everything you can to keep your permit.
+It is true that the legal hurdles for withdrawing a permit are high.
+However, faults in your products and also in the case of faults in your processes can lead to the authorities taking action with potentially unpleasant consequences.

-The legislator knows two simple tools to maintain the conformity of your products, or to provide proof of it: “CoP-Q” and “CoP-P”.
+The legislator knows two simple tools to keep your products compliant or to prove it: “CoP-Q” and “CoP-P”.
 “CoP” is the abbreviation for “Conformity of Production”, i.e. the “conformity of products” or the “conformity of production”.

 CoP-Q has your quality management in focus.
-Long before you can even get approval for your first product, the authorities will demand proof that your QMS is also designed to meet regulatory requirements.
+Long before you can even get approval for your first product, the agency requires proof that your QMS is also designed to meet regulatory requirements.
 Clear rules for the organization and processes should prevent products from entering the market that are non-compliant or pose a hazard.
 The first step towards this is the initial assessment.

 But even an “effective” quality management system alone is not enough to prevent all conceivable defects in your products.
 Therefore, it is an obligatory element that you regularly take random samples from production to prove by testing that the legal requirements are also met in series production.

-Since the focus of quality assurance testing differs significantly from CoP, it is also important to link the series release to a positive completion of the first CoP tests.
+Since the focus of quality assurance testing differs significantly from CoP, it is important to also link the series release to a positive completion of the initial CoP tests.